Public Outreach

 Programs, Partnerships, and Events

-Being present at public events and meetings can be an effective way to engage with the community.
+Attending community events and public meetings can be an effective way to engage with the community.
 Some roadside managers have a booth at the county fair, for example.
+Other events that may offer opportunities to set up an information booth include city festivals, Independence Day celebrations, harvest festivals, free outdoor concert series, farmers markets, and more.

-In odd-numbered years, the Iowa DNR holds Resource Enhancement and Protection (REAP) regional assemblies around Iowa; these assemblies are public meetings where information about REAP expenditures is presented and attending state officials listen to public feedback.
-Since 3% of REAP goes toward roadside vegetation management, roadside managers often attend to answer any questions about how those dollars are spent toward managing local roadside vegetation.
+In odd-numbered years, the Iowa Department of Natural Resources holds Resource Enhancement and Protection (REAP) regional assemblies around Iowa.
+These assemblies are public meetings where citizens can learn about REAP expenditures and provide feedback.
+Since 3% of REAP funding goes toward roadside vegetation management, roadside managers often attend the meetings in their regions to answer any questions about how those dollars are spent on managing local roadside vegetation.

 Presentations for Community Groups and Schools